rohitmenonhart-xhunter/TMS-TRAVEL_MANAGEMENT_SYSTEM/QUOTATION.md

 # Tool & Service Costs: Trip Planning Automation System (Revised)

-**Date:** April 16, 2023 (Updated on current date)
+**Date:** April 16, 2023 (Updated with current market rates)
 **Scope:** External services and tools for 50,000 message campaign

 ## Overview

-This document outlines the revised third-party tool and service costs for the Trip Planning Automation System, optimized for a 50,000 message campaign with cost-saving measures implemented.
+This document outlines the revised third-party tool and service costs for the Trip Planning Automation System, optimized for a 50,000 message campaign with cost-saving measures implemented and pricing adjusted to current market rates.

 ## Monthly Cost Breakdown